wodanaz/adaptiPhy/README.md

 ### 4 Extract query alignments ###
 Now, we can pull down query alignments into multiple fasta files according to your features directory.
+This is the list of locations of to scan for selection

 ```bash